 Finally, as part of your preparation, enable a maintenance page that will provide a user-friendly message to users with alternative links to visit when the site is undergoing migration.

-Step 1: Back up your website files
+Step 1: Back up your website files.

-Step 2: Export the database
+Step 2: Export the database.

 Once the transfer is complete, you can move on to copying the database.
-The database is the most important piece of your WordPress site — it’s the brain that holds all of your pages and posts.
+The database is the most important piece of your WordPress site — it’s the brain that holds all your pages and posts.

 Similar to the file backup, you will start by making a copy of the database.
 Most hosts offer access to a database through phpMyAdmin.
 To copy the database: